ninjamuffin99/FulpTronJS/COMMANDS.md

 Also you need to be in a voice channel to use these

 - `fulpPlay <youtube link/playlist or search terms>` The bot allows you to search for music through discord!
 Or you can drop a link to an individual song or playlist
+- `fulpNGPlay <audio submisson/playlist from Newgrounds>` Allows you to add Newgrounds music to the queue (will eventually get it right in the `fulpPlay` command)
 - `fulpSkip` Skips the current song and goes to the next one in the queue
 - `fulpStop` Stops all the music and empties the queue
 - `fulpVolume <volume from 0-100>` Changes the volume for all users.
 100 usually sounds yucky and distorted if you have the defauilt discord user audio set at 100% as well.
 Usually 25-50 sounds alright